Parry’s Penstemon: Harbinger of Spring

 How to Water

-While your plant could live on rainfall alone — as it does in the wild — it will do better if it gets watered 1-2 times per month, either from rainfall or irrigation.
+While your plant could live on rainfall alone — as it does in the wild — it will do better if it gets watered 1 to 2 times per month, either from rainfall or irrigation.

 Should You Fertilize?

-In general, native wildflowers don’t need fertilizer since they are well-adapted to thrive in native soil.
+Parry’s penstemon doesn’t need fertilizer, since it is well-adapted to thrive in native soil.

-Parry’s penstemon needs no pruning other than cutting the flower stalk after it has bloomed.
+Parry’s penstemon needs no pruning other than cutting spent flower stalks.
 If you want it to reseed or plan to collect seeds, leave the flower stalks in place until the seed pods have turned brown and dried.
 Then you can easily collect the seeds.

-The only Parry’s penstemon cultivar I’m aware of is Penstemon x ‘Red Headed Beauty’, a Civano Growers exclusive.
-It’s a hybrid cross between P. palmeri, P. parryi, and P. superbus.
-‘Red headed beauty’ is larger, more vigorous, and longer-lived than the parent plants and has fragrant, vibrant pink flowers.
+One Parry’s penstemon cultivar I’ve come across is Penstemon x ‘Red Headed Beauty’.
+This Civano Growers exclusive is a hybrid cross between P. palmeri, P. parryi, and P. superbus.
+‘Red Headed Beauty’ is larger, more vigorous, and longer-lived than the parent plants, and has fragrant, vibrant pink flowers.

 Did you enjoy this article?